 Router support is also available.
 No browser extensions to be found here.
 An unlimited number of devices can connect to the service simultaneously on a single account.

 Customer support is a 24/7 proposition thanks to round-the-clock live support chat, a searchable support library and email support.

 - Self-owned and -operated server network

-- Up to 10 devices can concurrently connect
+- An unlimited number of devices can concurrently connect

 - No browser extensions available